-The previous owners of RFG, one of which is a current officer of Calavo, have a majority ownership of certain entities that provide various services to RFG, specifically LIG Partners, LLC and THNC, LLC.
-RFG's California operating facility leases a building from LIG partners, LLC (LIG) pursuant to an operating lease.
+The previous owners of RFG, one of which is currently an officer of Calavo, have a majority ownership of certain entities that provide various services to RFG, specifically LIG Partners, LLC and THNC, LLC.
+One of RFG's California operating facilities leases a building from LIG Partners, LLC (LIG) pursuant to an operating lease.
 RFG's Texas operating facility leases a building from THNC, LLC (THNC) pursuant to an operating lease.
-See the following tables for the related party activity and balances for fiscal year 2017 and 2016:
+See the following tables for the related party activity for fiscal years 2018 and 2017:

-Y Year ended October 31,
+ended ber 31,

-(in thousands) 2017 2016
+(in thousands) 2018 20 17

-Rent paid to LIG Rent paid to THNC, LLC \$ \$ 546 659 \$ \$ 529 342
+Rent paid to LIG \$ 603 \$ 546

+Rent paid to THNC, LLC \$ 819 \$ 659